Get Expert Pet Advice Straight to Your Inbox

 Sign up for expert-backed reviews and safety alerts all in one place.

-Is Kale Good for Dogs?
+Is Kale Good for Dogs, or Is It Bad and Toxic?

 The safety of kale for dogs is a matter of debate, as while it offers nutritional advantages, there are associated risks and necessary precautions to consider before incorporating kale into a dog's diet.
 That is why it is important to discuss with a vet first for personalized advice because kale can pose some risks to dogs if not fed properly, such as: